-Nor will I mention that they encouraged a de-structive labour shortage, which together with irresponsible salary rises for the civil service, added to badly controlled growth of that service and caused a 10 per cent per annum inflation rate for the past two years.
+Nor will I mention that they encouraged a destructive labour shortage, which together with irresponsible salary rises for the civil service, added to badly controlled growth of that service and caused a 10 per cent per annum inflation rate for the past two years.

-This has served to make Hongkong people poorer and has affected its and has affected its competitiveness by eroding our industrial capacity and productivity.
+two years.
+This has served to make Hongkong people poorer and has affected its competitiveness by eroding our industrial carecity and productivity.